stevemcquaid/ButlerHouse/docs/README.md

 * Secure and private entrance guarantees exclusivity.
 * Free street parking available for residents and guests.
 * Recently renovated to exude a fresh and contemporary ambiance.
+* Unit is one half of a duplex.
+Units do not share any interior spaces, and have separate, private and secure entrances.

 ![](./img/15-web-or-mls-14-IMG_9931.jpg)